Weight gain after TBI could have long-term health consequences

 Weight changes are common after a traumatic brain injury (TBI), but new research indicates becoming overweight or obese after a moderate to severe TBI also raises the risk of chronic diseases later in life.

 The study, published in the Journal of Head Trauma Rehabilitation (JHTR) indicate that new strategies may be needed to manage weight and similar health conditions for TBI survivors, especially those with disabilities.
+People can find more on this site, if they need the best health information.

 “Being obese or overweight presents a health risk in the years following rehabilitation for TBI,” write the researchers, led by Laura E. Dreer, Ph.D., of The University of Alabama at Birmingham.